openmod/openmod-docs/content/user-guide/plugins/plugin-management.md

 If you installed the plugin via `openmod install`, you can simply update it using `openmod update <package id>`.
 Like with `openmod install`, you can specify the version and use `-Pre` for pre release versions.

-If you installed the plugin directly as dll file, you can delete replace the old .dll file with the updated one.
+If you installed the plugin directly as a dll file, you can replace the old .dll file with the updated one.

 ## Removing Plugins
 If you installed the plugin via `openmod install`, you can simply remove it by using `openmod remove <package id>`.

-If you installed the plugin directly as dll file, you can just delete the .dll file.
+If you installed the plugin directly as a dll file, you can just delete the .dll file.